Running Tests

 -d <key=value>

-Sets the value of the PHP configuration directive for tests.
-The parameter can be used multiple times.
+Sets the value of a PHP configuration directive for the tests.
+This parameter can be used multiple times.

 tester -d max_execution_time=20